Content Marketing KPIs: Setting SMART Goals for B2B Teams

 engages more than random visitors.
 Understanding these differences helps you set realistic engagement benchmarks.
 A blog post sent to your email list might average three minutes on-page while the same post attracting organic traffic might average two minutes.
 Both could be successful, but you should understand and account for these differences.

-Authority and SEO goals for enterprise brands
+How to set authority and SEO goals for enterprise brands

 Building topical authority creates sustainable competitive advantages.
 Set specific SEO goals alongside traffic and lead targets.